dart-lang/language/working/augmentation-libraries/feature-specification.md

 [parts with imports]: parts_with_imports.md

+Some terminology:

-We say that a syntactic declaration *occurs in* a Dart file if the declaration's source code occurs in that file.
+*   A syntactic declaration *occurs in* a Dart file if the declaration's source code occurs in that file.

+*   A Dart file *includes* a part file, if the Dart file has a `part` directive with a URI denoting that part file.

-We say that a Dart file *contains* a declaration if the declaration occurs in the file itself, or if any of the part files transitively included by the Dart file contain the declaration. *That is, if the declaration occurs in a file in the part subtree of that Dart file.*
+*   A Dart file *contains* a declaration if the declaration occurs in the file itself or any of the part files it transitively includes.

 For any two syntactic declarations *A*, and *B*:

 *   If *A* and *B* occur in the same file:

-    *   If *A*'s declared name is syntactically before *B*'s declared name, in source order, then *A* is before *B.*
+    *   If *A*'s declared name is syntactically before *B*'s declared name, in source order, then *A* is before *B.* *This rule wouldn't work for unnamed extensions since there is no identifier to look at, but unnamed declarations can't be augmented, so this isn't a problem.*

     *   Otherwise *B* is before *A*.